JulioJu/aspnetScholarProject/README.md

 * TODO maybe, to improve code quality, use Services.
 But official examples don't use Service, therefore I've followed their examples and advises.

+* TODO TO IMPROVE CODE QUALITY AND EASIER ADD FUNCTIONALITIES UNDER for pages Customer/Edit and Customer/Create : ADD split the rendered view in three.
+EACH ONE SHOULD BE HAVE ITS OWN VIEWMODEL.
+    Each row of the Return table and Borrow table should have its own instance of a viewmodel.
+Then, we could pass easy data between Razor Page and Partial View.
+The invoice should have it own view model.
+    As the logic is simple, no need to have a View Component.

 <!-- vim:sw=2:ts=2:et:fileformat=dos
 -->